-This type of foam is used to fight class B fires.
+This type of foam is used to fight Class B fires.
 It is used in fires involving flammable and combustible liquids.
-There are various types of class “B” foam which can be used in case of class “B” fires.
+There are various types of class “B” foam that can be used in the case of class “B” fires.

 2.2 Classification Expansion Ratio: